 - In this class, I've learned new things about my culture and/or community (1)

 - In this class, I have the chance to learn about the culture of others (1)

-Strategies that support Cultural Competence
+Strategies that Affirm Cultural Identity

 At its core, cultural competence is a fundamental belief in the importance of cultural and individual diversity in learning.
 It is an outlook that values the “human welfare, dignity, and respect” of all students (3).
 A foundational step in becoming more culturally responsive is to critically examine one’s own beliefs about education, about the cultural backgrounds of students, and about the interplay between the two.